hereismari/hadoop-job-time-prediction/README.md

 Code used to perform some Hadoop job predictions experiments using OpenStack Sahara.

+###### Cluster size details

+The master and slaves of the clusters had a flavor with the following configurations:
+  - 2 VCPUs
+  - 45 GB HD
+  - 4 GB RAM
+  - 4 GB swap

 ## Running experiment

 To run this experiment first you must: